mik10wol/1rt-s-EPIC-roblox-scripts-/README.md

  <sup>No grapical examples yet...</sup> come back at 5pm

 ### PLEASE READ BELOW BEFORE RUNNING!
 To create an evevator, press p.
 To pause the elevator press p again. comes with a gui everything esle is self explanatory.
-Tip : This script is TOH proof! (since April 12, 2025.)
+Tip : This script is TOH anti-cheat proof! (since April 12, 2025.)

+# Crouch script (lowerHipHight)

+<sup>No grapical examples yet...</sup> come back at 5pm

+### PLEASE READ BELOW BEFORE RUNNING!
+THIS SCRIPT IS UNTESTED! (meaning it may have bugs or not work at all!)
+Press and hold U to lower your hip height (like crouching) and relese to reset!

 ## Q and A